-- If you suspect a product failure of the reference formulation, you may consider re-testing. - The outlying subject should be re-tested with both the test and reference formulation. - Include ≥5 participants from the main study, who showed 'normal' responses (i.e., size of re-tested group ≥6 or 20 % of subjects, whichever is larger). - Expect questions anyway (although sometimes suggested by the FDA, not covered in any guideline; statistical evaluation not trivial...)
+- If you suspect a product failure of the reference formulation, you may consider re-testing; - the outlying subject should be re-tested - with both the test and reference. - Include ≥5 subjects, who showed a 'normal' response in the main study (i.e., size of re-tested group ≥6 or 20 % of subjects, whichever is larger). - Expect questions anyway (although sometimes suggested by the FDA, not covered in any guideline; statistical evaluation not trivial...)